Does yoga promote mental health?

 Some of the powerful benefits of yoga to mental health include:

-Stimulating parts of your body to take action regularly increases their efficiency.
+Stimulating parts of the body to take action regularly increases their efficiency.
 For instance, if you start lifting weights, your muscles grow bigger and start getting used to weight lifting with time.

-This applies to yoga too.
-When you do yoga often, the physical elements of the practice increase your body’s flexibility and strength, but the mindful aspects have a significant effect on the brain.
+This applies to yoga, too.
+Regular yoga practice causes the physical elements of the practice to increase the body’s flexibility and strength, but the mindful aspects have a significant effect on the brain.

-Yoga can stimulate your brain cells, causing them to develop new connections.
-It can cause brain function and structure changes, further enhancing your cognitive abilities like memory and learning.
+Yoga can stimulate the brain cells, causing them to develop new connections.
+It can cause brain function and structure changes, further enhancing cognitive abilities like memory and learning.

 A study review of the effects of yoga on brain health as assessed with fMRI, MRI, and SPECT indicated that yoga has a positive impact on the structure and function of the amygdala, hippocampus, prefrontal cortex, and brain networks.